 Alfresco High Tea for summer entertaining

-June is the ideal weather for barbecues and alfresco eating.
-The days are long – and in theory the weather should be warm.
+July is the ideal weather for barbecues and alfresco eating.
+The days are long – and in theory, the weather should be warm.

 Creating a relaxing mood with some simple lighting and classic style of garden furniture is almost like giving your home another dining area as the photo demonstrates.